radupotop/Plentific/Solution.md

 3. Show row-level errors and warnings.
 4. Require manager/admin approval.
 5. Apply the import as `INITIAL_LOAD` ledger entries.
-6. Produce a reconciliation report with totals by SKU and container.
+6. Produce a reconciliation report by SKU and container.
-7. Prevent accidental duplicate initial loads unless explicitly marked as correction imports.
+7. Prevent duplicate initial loads unless explicitly marked as correction imports.

-Validation examples:

-- SKU codes are unique.
-- Units and tracking methods valid.
-- Containers exist or are declared in the import.
-- Quantities satisfy SKU increments.
-- Initial quantities are non-negative unless this is a signed-off corrective import.
-- Cost layers sum to the imported quantity when valuation is enabled.
+Initial quantities must enter through the same ledger path as every other mutation.
+They should not be inserted directly into `stock_balance`.

-## 7. Migration and Rollout
+## 6. Migration and Rollout

-### Schema migration

-- Build this as a new service/schema without changing existing WorkOrder or Location tables.
+Use additive schema migrations in the new `stock-management` service.
+Do not change existing WorkOrder or Location tables.
-- Use additive migrations first: create tables, indexes, and read models.
-- Create large indexes concurrently where needed.
-- Avoid destructive changes during rollout.
-- Keep movement tables designed for future partitioning by `posted_at`.

-### Rollout plan
+Rollout plan:

-1. Deploy schema and feature flags.
+1. Deploy schema, service, and feature flags.
-2. Enable catalogue/container admin for internal users.
+2. Enable catalogue and container admin for internal users.
 3. Run day-0 import dry runs for a pilot customer/site.
 4. Enable receipts and current stock views.
 5. Enable transfers and manager adjustments.
-6. Enable work order usage for a small operative group, initially requiring online commits.
+6. Enable work-order usage for a small operative group, initially requiring online commits.
 7. Add stock takes and reorder policies once stock data quality is stable.

-### Backfills
+Backfills:

 - Create container records from existing vehicles and storage locations.
-- Subscribe to WorkOrder, Location, vehicle, and operative assignment events.
+- Subscribe to WorkOrder, Location, vehicle, and operative-assignment events.
-- Import initial stock through the day-0 workflow.
+- Import starting stock through the day-0 workflow.
 - Reconcile imported totals with customer sign-off totals.

-## 8. Non-Functional Considerations
+## 7. Non-Functional Considerations

-### Concurrency
+Concurrency:

-Use PostgreSQL row-level locks on affected `stock_balance` rows.
+- Default model uses PostgreSQL row-level locks on affected `stock_balance` rows.
 - Lock rows in deterministic order.
 - Keep transactions short.
-- Validate availability while locks are held.
-- Use optimistic `version` fields for stale-read detection, not as the sole correctness mechanism.
+- Use optimistic `version` fields only for stale-read detection, not decrement correctness.

-This is appropriate for hundreds of concurrent users and thousands of movements per day.

-### Idempotency

-Every mutating request uses an `Idempotency-Key`.

-- Same key + same request returns the original response.
-- Same key + different request returns `409 IDEMPOTENCY_KEY_CONFLICT`.
-- Idempotency rows are committed with the stock mutation.

-### Reliability
+Reliability:

+- Use idempotency records for safe mobile/API retries.
 - Use the outbox pattern for SNS/RabbitMQ publishing.
 - Queue consumers must be idempotent because delivery is at-least-once.
-- External service outages should not corrupt stock.
-Depending on operational policy, reject with retryable `503` or accept external refs and reconcile later.
-- Posted ledger entries are immutable; corrections are new entries.

-### Scalability
+- Reconciliation jobs compare ledger-derived totals against `stock_balance`.

+Scalability:

-- Current stock APIs read from `stock_balance`.
+- Current stock reads use `stock_balance`.
-- Common indexes support lookup by container and by SKU.
 - Historical reporting uses snapshots, read replicas, or analytical exports.
-- Reorder checks can run asynchronously after balance updates.
-- Large imports run in Celery with progress tracking.

-### Observability

-Track:

-- Movement count by type.
+- Movement tables can be partitioned by `posted_at` later.
-- Stock mutation latency.
-- Balance lock wait time.
-- Insufficient stock conflicts.
-- Negative balances beyond tolerance.
-- Outbox publish lag.
-- Import validation errors.
-- Ledger/balance reconciliation mismatches.

-Alert on:

-- Balance below allowed tolerance.
-- Ledger and balance mismatch.
+- Reorder checks and imports can run asynchronously.

-- Outbox backlog beyond SLA.
-- Import apply failures.
-- High conflict/error rates after rollout.
+Observability:

+- Track movement counts, mutation latency, lock wait time, insufficient-stock conflicts, negative balances, outbox lag, import errors, and ledger/balance mismatches.
+- Alert on balances below tolerance, reconciliation mismatch, outbox backlog, import apply failures, and elevated conflict rates.

-## 9. MVP to v2
+## 8. MVP to v2

-### MVP

-- Roles and permissions for Field Operative, Operations Manager, Store Manager, and Admin.
+MVP:

-- SKU catalogue with units, tracking methods, and increments.
+- SKU catalogue with unit and increment rules.
-- Stock containers for vans, warehouses, and workshops.
+- Real and virtual stock containers.
-- Permanent append-only stock ledger.
+- Double-entry stock ledger.
 - Transactional stock balances.
-- Work order usage.
-- Receipts.
-- Transfers.
-- Adjustments.
-- Current stock queries.
+- Work-order usage, receipts, transfers, adjustments, current stock queries.
 - Day-0 import with validation and approval.
 - Basic stock take and discrepancy posting.
 - Outbox events and core monitoring.

-### v2
+v2:

 - Reservations and allocations.
 - Returns from work orders.